chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 {{< figure library="true" src="notes.png" title="Note-taking Helper in Zotero" >}}

 To set up a note card template, go to `Tools > zotCard Option > Config`.
-In the window zotCard Option, you can see some read-made cards, as well as `card1` to `card6`.
+In the window zotCard Option, you can see some ready-made cards, as well as `card1` to `card6`.
 The latter ones are empty cards which you can customise.
 Click on `card1` for example.
 You can change the card name by filling in the `Menu` box, keep `Enable` checked, write in the `Template` box (check out the ready-made cards for format), and finally `Save`.
 Since Zotero notes is HTML-based, some HTML foundation may be required to create a card.
 There are also many card templates shared among the community, available at the [Discussions](https://github.com/018/zotcard/discussions) in the Github page.
 The card I used in above figure can be created using the following code (modified from free521521521's [sharing](https://www.freezhao.com/zoterozotcard-template/)):

 ```html
 <h1> <span>Method_Overview_${title}</span></h1>